Regular expression: Expressive power and compactness

 Given a regular expression, Thompson's construction algorithm computes an equivalent nondeterministic finite automaton.
 A conversion in the opposite direction is achieved by Kleene's algorithm.

-Finally, it is worth noting that many real-world "regular expression" engines implement features that cannot be described by the regular expressions in the sense of formal language theory; rather, they implement regexes.
+Finally, many real-world "regular expression" engines implement features that cannot be described by the regular expressions in the sense of formal language theory; rather, they implement regexes.
 See below for more on this.

 Deciding equivalence of regular expressions

 As seen in many of the examples above, there is more than one way to construct a regular expression to achieve the same results.

 It is possible to write an algorithm that, for two given regular expressions, decides whether the described languages are equal; the algorithm reduces each expression to a minimal deterministic finite state machine, and determines whether they are isomorphic (equivalent).

-Algebraic laws for regular expressions can be obtained using a method by Gischer which is best explained along an example: In order to check whether (X+Y)* and (X* Y*)* denote the same regular language, for all regular expressions X, Y, it is necessary and sufficient to check whether the particular regular expressions (a+b)* and (a* b*)* denote the same language over the alphabet Σ={a,b}.
+Algebraic laws for regular expressions can be obtained using a method by Gischer which is best explained along an example: In order to check whether (X+Y)∗ and (X∗ Y∗)∗ denote the same regular language, for all regular expressions X, Y, it is necessary and sufficient to check whether the particular regular expressions (a+b)∗ and (a∗ b∗)∗ denote the same language over the alphabet Σ={a,b}.
 More generally, an equation E=F between regular-expression terms with variables holds if, and only if, its instantiation with different variables replaced by different symbol constants holds.

-Every regular expression can be written solely in terms of the Kleene star and set unions.
+Every regular expression can be written solely in terms of the Kleene star and set unions over finite words.
 This is a surprisingly difficult problem.
 As simple as the regular expressions are, there is no method to systematically rewrite them to some normal form.
 The lack of axiom in the past led to the star height problem.
 In 1991, Dexter Kozen axiomatized regular expressions as a Kleene algebra, using equational and Horn clause axioms.

 Already in 1964, Redko had proved that no finite set of purely equational axioms can characterize the algebra of regular languages.